 At the same time the student picks up the Internship Approval Form from the Political Science Department internship coordinator, he/she should review the Handbook For Undergraduate And Graduate Internships – Part II.

-All students must register for internship credits via MyIUP, the online registration system.
+All students must register for internship credits via MyIUP, the university portal.

 The student must make arrangements to pay all required university fees on a timely basis for the university to appropriately recognize his/her internship.
 Off-campus interns may apply for a reduction of certain fees.